sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched18-01/fiori-ios-scpms-teched18-01.md

 After you have clicked **Finish** in the previous step, the SDK Assistant now loads the OData service's metadata.
 This metadata describes the data model, and can be accessed via `<service URL>$metadata`.
 For your service, the metadata URL is `https://sapdevsdd27584c4.us2.hana.ondemand.com/codejam/wwdc/services/DeliveryService.xsodata/$metadata`
 Based on this metadata, the OData proxy classes will be generated for the Xcode project.

-In addition, the configuration settings you have provided in the SDK Assistant are now being sent to SAP Cloud Platform mobile service for development and operations.
+In addition, the configuration settings you have provided in the SDK Assistant are now being sent to SAP Cloud Platform Mobile Services.

-> **NB:** If you have already 5 native applications defined in SAP Cloud Platform mobile service for development and operations, the SDK Assistant will give the following error:
+> **NB:** If you have already 5 native applications defined in SAP Cloud Platform Mobile Services, the SDK Assistant will give the following error:

 > ![Optional Features](fiori-ios-scpms-create-app-teched18-part1-16.png)

-> In that case, log on to your **SAP Cloud Platform mobile service for development and operations** account at `https://hcpmsadmin-<your_user_id>trial.dispatcher.hanatrial.ondemand.com/` and navigate to **Mobile Applications > Native/Hybrid**.
+> In that case, log on to your **SAP Cloud Platform mobile Services** account at `https://hcpmsadmin-<your_user_id>trial.dispatcher.hanatrial.ondemand.com/` and navigate to **Mobile Applications > Native/Hybrid**.
 Select one of the available application configurations and delete it in order for the SDK Assistant to add the new application configuration.

 [DONE]
 [ACCORDION-END]